PGM-Lab/InferPy/docs/notes/vae_mnist.rst

    :language: python3
    :lines: 1-26

-Then, we can load and plot the MNIST dataset using the functionality provided at ``inferpy.data.mnist``.
+Then, we can load and plot the MNIST dataset using the functionality provided by ``inferpy.data.mnist``.

 .. literalinclude:: ../../examples/probzoo/vae_mnist.py
    :language: python3